TAMUparametric/PPOPT/doc/portfolio.rst

     S = S@S.T / 10
     mu = numpy.random.rand(num_assets)/100

-Here is the problem that we are going to be tackling in this post.
+Here is the problem that we are going to be tackling in this tutorial.
 Some of the constraints have been noticeably modified.
 This is due to a standard preprocessing pass that ``ppopt`` runs.
 This modification increases numerical stability for ill-conditioned optimization problems but has nearly for the problem we are looking at in this example, as it is numerically well conditioned.

 .. code-block:: python